 Paul Ransom was born in Brighton, England in 1965 and moved to Adelaide, Australia in 1972.
 After growing up in outer suburbia he studied to be a teacher before getting married and trying to be a proper adult.
 He worked in the disability sector and taught drama to kids, as well as maths and English to prisoners in a maximum security gaol.

-To date, he has published literally hundreds of articles for various publications, made four very arty rock videos, released two unheralded (and frankly awful) novels, written reams of copy for countless clients and created a blog consisting entirely of love letters.
+To date, he has published literally hundreds of articles for various publications, made four very arty rock videos, published two books (fiction & non-fiction), written reams of copy for countless clients and created a blog consisting entirely of love letters.

 Shortly after creating As If You Were Listening, Paul published his book The Pointless Revolution! via Everytime Press.